 To qualify for nursing home services, an individual must be assessed as needing a higher level of long-term care than provided at home or in assisted living facilities.

-Nursing home facilities are regulated by the state where they operate and must meet certain standards to be licensed.
+Nursing home facilities are regulated by the state where they operate and must meet specific standards to be licensed.
 Most nursing homes are privately owned and operated, although nonprofit organizations or government-run some.

 How Do You Get Someone Admitted To A Nursing Home?

 One of the most difficult decisions a family can face is whether to move a loved one into assisted living facilities or skilled nursing facilities.
-This is often a decision that must be made quickly, and knowing where to turn for help can be challenging.
+This decision must be made quickly; knowing where to turn for help can be challenging.

 - The first step is to contact the local Area Agency on Aging, which can provide information about nursing homes in the area.

-- Once you have a list of potential homes, you will need to schedule tours and interview staff members.
+- Once you have a list of potential homes, you must schedule tours and interview staff members.